 Allowing a single user to create and pay a vendor, or order and receive inventory increases the risk of fraud and embezzlement.
-Segregation of Duties (SoD) controlsprevent users from obtaining multiple, incompatible roles.
+Segregation of Duties (SoD) controls prevent users from obtaining multiple, incompatible roles.
 ControlPanelGRC Access Control contains a complete set of tools to automate the SoD tasks in your SAP SOX compliance checklist.
 The SoD Risk Analyzer module contains customizable SoD rules, as well as compliance monitoring and remediation controls to quickly identify and correct SoD conflicts.
 This works with the SAP User Provisioning and Role Management module, enabling your security admins to quickly provision new user assignments or positions without risking SAP SOX Compliance.

 There are two choices for monitoring compliance: manually reviewing records for inconsistencies or implementing automation for SOX compliance in SAP.
 An SAP GRC solution will look for warning signs that could indicate fraud or missing controls, and report on them in real-time.
 Manual reviewers will take months to sample a fraction of your records with far less accuracy.

 SAP landscapes create a permanent, automated record of every transaction as it happens.
 Anytime someone creates a vendor, files a purchase order, or changes a customer record, it’s recorded in a tamper-proof system.
 The problem occurs when there’s an emergency and generic firefighter IDs are used.
 This allows a consultant to go in and fix whatever has broken using a generic firefighter log, but it poses certain risks.
-It is very difficult to track changes made by generic firefighters and compare them to the consultant’s regular ID.
+It’s very difficult to track changes made by generic firefighters and compare them to the consultant’s regular ID.

 SAP GRC software can eliminate the arduous task of hunting down and compiling data for auditors.
 SAP Audit Management with AutoAuditor™ automatically executes reports and routes them for review based on your organization’s requirements.
 It integrates with your other SAP GRC modules, delivering a complete report for internal review or external audits.
 That integration facilitates remediation, allowing you to act on auditor findings immediately.

 An SAP SOX Compliance Checklist and Solution in One

+ControlPanelGRC® automates every step of the SAP GRC SOX compliance process.
+It provides risk evaluation, real time monitoring, and effortless reporting and risk remediation.
 Contact us for a free SAP GRC Risk Assessment to learn how your organization can remediate SoD risks and take the stress out of SAP SOX compliance.